BishopFox/sliver-gui/README.md

 npm run electron:local
 ```

-If that works, then you should be able to do platform specific builds:
+If that works, then you should be able to do platform specific builds (`publish:macos` will build both x64 and arm64):

 ```
-npm run publish:macos-amd64
-npm run publish:macos-arm64
+npm run publish:macos
-npm run publish:windows_exe
+npm run publish:windows
 npm run publish:linux
 ```

+You can also use `publish:windows_exe` to build a portable (i.e., no installer) Windows executable.

 To work on i18n/translations, you'll likely need to install the `ngx-i18nsupport` package: